Nylilsa/nylilsa.github.io/_roadmap.md

 Idea 1 step 3 has following problems (The showdown.js contains application logic)

-title :
+title : Done
 cite : Done
 replay : Done
-contributors :
+contributors : Done
-ins :
+ins : Done
 canvas :
-buildCategoriesTable :
-jumpto :
-img :
-imgcss :
-hr_custom :
-match :
+buildCategoriesTable : Done (initial showcase toggle needs to be fixed, currently they are all shown by default) jumpto : Done (However, need to fix current instances of jumpTo) img : Done imgcss : Done hr_custom : Done (implementation is janky but seems to work) match : Done